Unsupervised Source-Free Ranking of Biomedical Segmentation Models Under Distribution Shift: Semantic Segmentation

 \section{Semantic Segmentation}

-In the following section we investigate ranking of semantic segmentation models, each of the tables \cref{tab:cte_ei_mito_gauss,tab:cte_EI_mito_dropout,tab:cte_ei_nuclei_gauss,tab:cte_EI_nuclei_dropout,tab:cte_NHD_mito_gauss,tab:cte_NHD_mito_dropout,tab:cte_NHD_nuclei_gauss,tab:cte_NHD_nuclei_dropout} shows the correlation scores achieved by the CTE metrics for sets of models applied directly to a single target dataset, across a range of perturbation strengths.
+In the following section we investigate ranking of semantic segmentation models, each of the tables \cref{tab:CMR_ei_mito_gauss,tab:CMR_EI_mito_dropout,tab:CMR_ei_nuclei_gauss,tab:CMR_EI_nuclei_dropout,tab:CMR_NHD_mito_gauss,tab:CMR_NHD_mito_dropout,tab:CMR_NHD_nuclei_gauss,tab:CMR_NHD_nuclei_dropout} shows the correlation scores between our CMR metrics (CMR-EI and CMR-NHD) and the performance F1-score for sets of models applied directly to a single target dataset, across a range of perturbation strengths.
 In the main paper, due to space constraints, we show the correlation scores for a single perturbation strength averaged over the set of target datasets.

-We investigate the dependency of CTE on the strength of perturbation applied for both input and feature space perturbations.
-The tables show that CTE's performance is stable across a wide range of perturbations.
+We investigate the dependency of CMR on the strength of perturbation applied for both input and feature space perturbations.
+The tables show that CMR's performance is stable across a wide range of perturbations.